RedHatInsights/ros-backend/.github/pull_request_template.md

         Remove other labels
         ROS RHEL New backend tests will get executed
      3. User pushed a commit 'PQR' .
-        Label added: test-backend-v2 ( No matter if added right before or after a commit ) Remove other labels
+        Label added: test-backend-both ( No matter if added right before or after a commit ) Remove other labels
         ROS RHEL both backends tests i.e. all tests will get executed
      4. User pushed a commit 'LMN'